modelix/modelix.platform/README.md

 # Modelix Gradle Platform
-This repository contains the Gradle platform for Modelix, which aggregates the corresponding versions of the individual Modelix components for each release.
+This repository contains the Gradle platforms for Modelix, which aggregate the corresponding versions of the individual Modelix components for each release.